-Prior to moving to New York, Radhika was a civil rights litigator in Los Angeles, where she represented clients in civil rights cases involving discrimination, human rights abuses, and prison conditions.
+Prior to moving to New York, Radhika was a civil rights litigator in Los Angeles, where she represented clients in cases involving discrimination, human rights abuses, and prison conditions.
 Radhika is currently a senior staff attorney at Palestine Legal, where she oversees the organization’s casework on free speech, censorship and academic freedom.

 Radhika is a frequent commentator on media outlets including MSNBC, Democracy Now!, Al Jazeera English, the New York Times, the Wall Street Journal, the Washington Post, Jezebel, Politico, the Village Voice and more.
 Her writing has appeared in Jacobin, Literary Hub and The Nation.
 Radhika is a graduate of the University of California, Berkeley, School of Law and the University of California, San Diego.

 Radhika is working on her first novel, a fast-paced young adult story about hope and resistance during perilous times.
-She's represented by Veronica Park at Corvisiero Literary Agency.

 This is Radhika's author website.
 For legal advice, click here.